McChesterson/FPS-Game-Dev-Final/README.md

 # FPS-Game-Dev-Final
  This is my final project for my game development class.
-It's a first person shooter game.
+It's a an online first person shooter game that will involve a free-for-all gamemode that people can join and play in.
+Try to rack up as many points as you can!